AlibabaCloudDocs/sls/intl.en-US/Pricing/Cost optimization.md

-# Cost optimization {#concept_ih5_fvn_vdb .concept}
+# Cost optimization

-Cost is related to two factors:
+The cost of Log Service is related to two factors:

--   Data volume.
-Data volume is determined by your business needs and cannot be optimized.The amount of user data is determined by the business and cannot be optimized.
+-   Data volume: Data volume is determined by your business needs.
--   •Configurations.
-Configurations can be optimized.
-With the configurations matching with the amount of data, you can select the optimal solution to minimize the cost.
+-   Configurations: You can use configurations that match your data volume and choose the best solution to minimize the cost.

-## Optimizing configurations {#section_mh5_hvn_vdb .section}
+## Configurations optimization

-Configurations can be optimized in the following two aspects:
+The following two configurations can be optimized:

 -   Number of shards

-    The price for one shard is USD 0.04 per day, with a maximum data processing capability of 5 MB/s.
-Only shards in readwrite status are charged.
-Adjust the number of shards so that each shard can process data exactly at 5 MB/s.
-To reduce the number of shards, merge the shards.
+    Each shard can process data at a maximum speed of 5 MB/s.
+Only shards in the readwrite state incur fees.
+You can adjust the number of shards so that each shard can process data at a speed of 5 MB/s.
+You can also merge the shards to reduce the number of shards.

--   Storage cycle of indexes
+-   Data retention period of a Logstore

-    We recommend that you optimize the storage time of indexes based on your requirements for log query and storage.
+    We recommend that you optimize the data retention period of a Logstore based on your requirements for log query and storage.

-    -   If you collect the logs for stream computing, we recommend that you only use LogHub, without creating indexes.
+    -   If you collect logs for stream computing, we recommend that you use only LogHub and do not create indexes.

-    -   If you want to store and back up logs for a long time, we recommend that you configure the Object Storage Service \(OSS\) Shipper, and import the logs to OSS.
+    -   If you want to store logs for a long time, we recommend that you ship logs to OSS.

-## Other optimization recommendations {#section_mkt_3vn_vdb .section}
+## Other optimization recommendations

--   Use Logtail: With the functions of batch processing and breakpoint transmission, data is transmitted with optimal algorithm while guaranteeing the real-timeliness.
-Logtail consumes 3/4 less resources than that of the open-source software \(such as Logstash and Fluentd\), thus reducing CPU consumption.
+-   Use Logtail: Logtail allows you to transmit data in batches and resume data transmission by using checkpoints.
+Logtail can transmit data in real time with an optimal algorithm.
+Compared with other software products such as Logstash and FluentD, Logtail reduces CPU consumption by 75%.
--   Try to use large packages \(64 KB–1 MB\) to write logs by using API, thus reducing the number of requests.
+-   Use large packages \(64 KB - 1 MB\) to write logs by calling API operations.
+This reduces the number of requests.
--   Only index key fields \(for example, UserID and Action\), without configuring indexes for useless fields.
+-   Configure indexes only for key fields, such as UserID and Action.